mikhama/presentation-tensorflowjs/transcript.md

 Recently getting started with Machine Learning was very expensive and time-consuming enjoyment, but today you can start with Machine Learning very easily right in your browser, using JavaScript.

-But before going to TensorFlow.js, I would like to start off with TensorFlow.
+But before I'm going to TensorFlow.js, I would like to start off with TensorFlow.

 ## What is TensorFlow?